BUSEC/RPKI_Downgrade_Detector/README.md

 ```

 #### Important!
-For the rest of this documentation when we use the command './scan_roas', we will be refering to the modified scan_roas command in this directory.
+For the rest of this documentation when we use the command './scan_roas', we will be referring to the modified scan_roas command in this directory.
 You may have to reference this command by exact path to avoid confusion the default scan_roas.

 ### Step 3: Setup Rcynic.